Solomon198/Crypto-Exchange-RTC/back-end/README.md

  yarn start:dev
 ```

-Runs the appliation on developement mode on port `http://localhost:8000`.
-The app is configured to connect to a live mongodb atlas, no need to run local monogodb.
+Runs the appliation on developement mode on port `http://localhost:8000`. **NOTE** The app is configured to connect to a live mongodb atlas, no need to run local monogodb.

-## **Runing API on prodcution mode**
+## **Runing API on production mode**

 To application on production, you need to build typescript files to their corresponding javascript files.